Jonathan Keltz: Career

 June 1, 2011, Keltz was reported as wrapping filming of the final season of Entourage.
 His new projects at that time included the 2011 films Prom, released in April 2011 by Disney, in which he played the role of Brandon Roberts, an oblivious but self-confident teen preparing for his school's prom night, the completed horror film Playback, in which a group of high school students unwittingly unleash an evil spirit that destroys its victims through video playback, and the film Transgression.

+Personal life

+Keltz met actress Laysla De Oliveira when they worked on the 2018 film Acquainted.
+The couple became engaged in Malibu, California, in December 2021.
+They married in May 2025.